 Online performance management and security solutions

-You can also speed up computer performance by using third-party drive cleaning or security software, and there are many programs available in both paid and free versions.
+You can also speed up computer performance by using third-party drive cleaning or security software.
+There are many programs available in both paid and free versions.

 Safer Networking’s SpyBot - Search & Destroy